qwshen/spark-etl-framework/docs/file-stream-reader.md

 - The options are optional.
 - The schema is optional.
 If specified, it must be in ddl-schema format.
 If the schema is defined in a file, please use ddlSchemaFile with the file-name as the value.

+- For watermark configuration, the timeField is one field in the dataframe to be used for the delay calculation.
 - To add a custom (processing) timestamp, please use the addTimestamp property.
 This column is added as the name of __timestamp.
 - To clean up processed files, please enable cleanSource option.